 Washington’s diversity is one of its greatest economic and cultural strengths, yet for good and services contracts and public works projects only 2.8 percent of the $5.7 billion that the state spends with the private sector is with small businesses owned by women, minorities or veterans.
 Diversity in state contracting is good business and good for the state.
 We need to do better.
 That’s why Gov. Inslee formed the state’s Business Diversity Subcabinet.

-- Employing a multi-agency Scrum team to conduct community listening sessions, diagnose problems and create a proposed roadmap for change (August through November 2015).
+- Employing a multi-agency Scrum team to conduct community listening sessions, diagnose problems and recommend actions to address issues (August through November 2015).

 - Clarifying available data, data gaps, and challenges in data analysis.

 - Designing and launching a disparity study, with the up-front assistance of an advisory group to define the study’s scope.

 - Requesting an Attorney General’s opinion to gain a better understanding the state’s legal framework.

 - Charting the course for change with a Phase 2 action plan.

 ⇒ We are here: Phase 2 (12 to 18 months, began January 2017)

 - Conducting the Disparity study.
 The study will provide valuable information about how state government is doing when it comes to including minority-, women- and veteran-owned businesses in contracts and purchasing.